benhtodd/spring-petclinic/README.md

 Of this project is to supply an easy Microservices Tracing Demo for Tanzu Observability Powered by Wavefront

-It should be deployable to any kubernetes environment. minikube, aks, TKG, etc.
+It should be deployable to any kubernetes environment, minikube, AKS, TKG, etc.

 That said, a TKGs (Tanzu Kubernetes Grid on vSphere 7) was used during the development of this project, so some things may not match what you see exactly in your environment.